Azure-Samples/azure-search-openai-demo-java/README.md

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

 1. Run `azd auth login`
+3. You can clone this repo and change directory to the root of the repo.
+Or you can run `azd init -t Azure-Samples/azure-search-openai-demo-java`.
 2. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
     * For the target location, the regions that currently support the models used in this sample are **East US**, **France Central**, **South Central US**, **UK South**, and **West Europe**.
 For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)
 3. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.